Physiotherapy in Nepal

 Pokhara University as a bachelor's degree.
 It is equivalent to four-and-a-half years of full-time study.
 The minimum level of education to start this program is upper secondary.
 While there were only around 30 graduates with a Bachelor in Physiotherapy degree in 2007, the total number of graduates have now proliferated over the years.
 In 2022, several Nepalese physiotherapists have now completed PhD from reputed universities around the globe.
 Nepal also has a three year Certificate level Physiotherapy degree which produces Physiotherapy Assistant who have limited scope of practice to Physiotherapists with a Bachelor or Master degree.

 Practicing physical therapists

 The title for a practicing therapist is Physiotherapist and भौतिक चिकित्सक (Vautik Chikitshak) (protected by law).

-According to the World Physiotherapy there are an estimated 2,000 practicing physiotherapists as of December 2017.
-There are 369 members of the national organization, 42% of them are female.
+According to the World Physiotherapy there are an estimated 2,506 practicing physiotherapists as of 30 June 2024 i.e. 0.81 physiotherapist per 10000 population and 43% of them are female.
+There are 603 members of the national organization, 52% of them are female.
 The World Physiotherapy reports that there a total of 153,830 members for the Asian, Western, and Pacific region of the organization.
 Support personnel are part of the workforce.

+To practice as a physiotherapist registration is required.
+To get registration, physiotherapist must apply to the Nepal Health professional Health Council with academic documents or citizenship applied for both national and overseas physiotherapist.